-Hirano wins halfpipe gold as White bows out
+White bows out as Hirano wins halfpipe

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; listen on BBC Radio 5 Live and BBC Sounds; live text and highlights on BBC Sport website and mobile app

-Japan's Ayumu Hirano finally won Olympic halfpipe gold as Shaun White's glittering snowboarding career came to an end without a medal in Beijing.
+Shaun White's glittering snowboarding career came to an end without a medal in Beijing as Japan's Ayumu Hirano finally won Olympic halfpipe gold.

 Third time proved the charm for 23-year-old Hirano, who won silver at the past two Games, as a 96.00 score on his final run landed him top spot.